 To the unfamiliar, a chest strap heart rate monitor could appear to be many things: A piece of measuring tape left over after a tailoring session, for example, or possibly some kind of mysterious medical device.
 The truth is a little less exciting—and a lot more effective: It’s just a good tool to make the most of your sweat sessions, whether you’re still learning your way around the gym, coming back to your fitness routine after a hiatus, or training at an elite level.
 Unlike wrist sensors found on wearable devices (think Whoop and Fitbit), chest strap heart rate monitors are known for their accuracy.
 This is key when you’re using heart rate data to execute, analyze, and plan your workouts.

 We looked at five of the most popular chest strap heart rate monitors on the market to help you figure out which one to buy.
 After conducting extensive research, consulting with multiple experts, and extensive hands-on testing (as in, more than 30 hours’ worth), including nearly 500 miles of road, gravel, and indoor cycling as well as a handful of HIIT workouts and strength sessions, our top pick was—drumroll, please!—the Garmin HRM-Dual.
 Earning high scores for comfort and user-friendliness, it features Garmin’s stellar reputation at a very reasonable price point.
+But other options from Wahoo and Coospo are worth a look, too.

 The Best Chest Strap Heart Rate Monitor